1. Youth - Enlightenment - University studies: 1931 - 1957

 Osho then

-In the midst of this campaign of worldwide persecution orchestrated by the US Government, Osho responded with characteristic humor and
+began a World Tour.
+He is refused entry by 21 countries.
+In the midst of this campaign of worldwide persecution orchestrated by the US Government, Osho responds with

-uncompromising honesty, publicly challenging his persecutors and at the same time showering his love unconditionally, giving some
+characteristic humor and uncompromising honesty, publicly challenging his persecutors and at the same time showering his love unconditionally, giving some of his most intimate

-of his most intimate talks to disciples who gathered around him wherever he went.
+talks to disciples who gathered around him wherever he went.

 Notes: